Tag

 Do you have more quotes about Dominance?
 I’d love to hear them!
 Contact me and share them.

-I was recently featured in a Sensuali blog post titled “Introducing Polyamorous Kink & Intimacy Coach, Lilith Foxx,” and I’m thrilled to expand on that conversation here.
-As a polyamory and kink coach, I navigate the intersection of multiple identities—polyamorous, kinky, queer, and neurodivergent—which deeply informs my work as a coach and educator.
+I was recently featured in a Sensuali blog post titled “Introducing Polyamorous Kink & Intimacy Coach, Lilith Foxx,” That spotlight inspired me to dig deeper here.
+As a polyamory and kink coach, I navigate the overlap of multiple identities—polyamorous, kinky, queer, and neurodivergent.
+Those experiences shape every workshop I teach and every private session I guide.

 When it comes to enhancing intimacy and pleasure, exploring new kinks can open the door to exciting and fulfilling experiences.
 Whether you’re a seasoned kinkster or just beginning to venture beyond traditional sexual norms, stepping into new territory can foster deeper self-awareness, heightened pleasure, and stronger connections with partners.